What is Separation Anxiety Disorder?

 - child expresses willingness to do schoolwork and complies with completing work at home

-Some separation anxiety, which may manifest itself as clinging to parents, crying, and resistance when going to another caregiver (e.g., school, daycare, babysitter, etc.) is typical in young children, such as those ages three and four.
+Some separation anxiety is typical in young children around three or four years old.
+It is common for them to cling to parents, cry, and resist when going to another caregiver (e.g., school, daycare, babysitter, etc.).
 However, if the anxiety seems severe (in young or older children) in that it is causing extreme distress and interfering with daily functioning, talking to a child therapist is recommended.

 How Can Parents Help?